Ontario’s Plan for Justice Centres

 Justice centres move justice out of the traditional courtroom into a community setting.
 The centres bring together justice, health, and social services to address the root causes of crime, break the cycle of offending, and improve community safety.

 Justice centres hold individuals accountable for their offences while connecting them to services (such as health, mental health, addictions, housing, and employment supports) that reduce the risk of re-offending.
 Central to the justice centre model is a commitment to better support victims and communities harmed by crime.

 Justice centres have been established in over 70 different communities around the world.
 These centres have reduced crime rates, decreased gang participation and activity, supported frontline officers and service providers, and contributed to healthier and safer communities.

 Ontario’s plan for justice centres builds on past conversations with communities, including community needs assessments conducted in Toronto-downtown East, Kenora, and London in 2017 and 2018.
-You can read the community needs assessment reports to learn about what we heard during these consultations:

 The government will establish justice centres in four communities: (1) Toronto-downtown East, (2) Toronto-Northwest, (3) Kenora, and (4) London.